Curriculum

 For the 21st Century

 Draper Kauffman worked for a think tank in the 1970s and became concerned about the inability of the high level people employing his services to imagine a future materially different then the one they were already living in.
-The prevailing attitude was “like today only more so.”
+The prevailing attitude was that the future would be “like today only more so.”
 Draper, a physicist, when back to school and received a degree in education and subsequently wrote a book in 1976 called Teaching the Future.
 He visited Gail at the Learning exchange and that is where both of us met him.
 Draper organized his curriculum in six categories: Access to Information, Thinking Clearly, Communicating Effectively, Understanding man’s Environment, Understanding Men and Society and Personal Competence.
-Within these he, outline 63 sub-categories.
+Within these he outline 63 sub-categories.

 click on modified curriculum graphic for blow up view